SingleR-inc/singlepp/README.md

 // Prepare a vector of labels, one per column of ref_mat. ref_labels;

-// Prepare a vector of vectors of marker rankings. ref_markers;
+// Prepare a vector of vectors of markers for pairwise comparisons between labels. ref_markers;

 // Running the classification on a test matrix.